A. A disturbing message from God.

 a.
 Mene, Mene, Tekel, Upharsin.
 This is the interpretation of each word: "It should be observed, that each word stands for a short sentence; mene signifies numeration; tekel, weighing; and peres, division."
 (Clarke)

 b.
-Weighed in the balances, and found wanting: A mighty army and brilliant tactics overcame The Babylonian Empire, yet it still fell from within.
-The armies of the Medes and Persians could only conquer because Belshazzar and his kingdom were found lacking in spiritual and moral value.
+Weighed in the balances, and found wanting: A mighty army and brilliant tactics overcame the Babylonian Empire, yet it still fell from within.
+The armies of the Medes and Persians could only conquer because Belshazzar and his kingdom were found lacking in spiritual and moral values.

 i.
 "In October 539 bc, Cyrus advanced into lower Mesopotamia and, leaving Babylon till last, conquered and occupied the surrounding territory.
 Seeing which way the wind was blowing, Nabonidus of Babylon deserted his city, leaving it in the charge of his son Belshazzar . . . the taking of Babylon was as bloodless and effortless as Daniel 5 implies."
 (Motyer, in his commentary on Isaiah)